IAHispano/Applio-Docs/installation/install.md

 # Installation

-!!!warning Requirements
-[Go to this page ](/requirements) and install all the requirements needed !!!

 ### Automatic installation:

 To quickly and effortlessly install Applio along with all the necessary models and configurations on Windows.